 This document sets out St Paul's Cathedral Safeguarding Policy.
-This policy makes clear how the Cathedral will protect children and vulnerable adults, seek to minimise the risk of abuse to them and the action to be taken in the event of a safeguarding concern being identified.
+This policy makes clear how the Cathedral will protect children, young people and adults at risk (adults at risk are sometimes termed 'vulnerable adults'), seek to minimise the risk of abuse to them and the action to be taken in the event of a safeguarding concern being identified.
 The detailed procedures are contained in the appendices.
 The St Paul's Cathedral policy complements and is compliant with the Church of England's safeguarding policy statement for children, young people and adults, 'Promoting a Safer Church' (2017) and its six overarching commitments:

-- Promoting a safer environment and culture - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the Church - Responding promptly to every safeguarding concern or incident - Caring pastorally for victims/survivors of abuse and other affected persons - Caring pastorally for those who are the subject of concerns or reports of abuse and other affected persons - Responding to those that may pose a present risk to others.
+- Promoting a safer environment and culture - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the Church - Responding promptly to every safeguarding concern or incident - Caring pastorally for victims/survivors of abuse and other affected persons - Caring pastorally for those who are the subject of concerns or reports of abuse, and other affected persons - Responding to those who may pose a present risk to others.